laibashakil/Word-Guessing-Game/README.md

-# Word-Guessing-Game
+# Word Guessing Game
 This is a simple command-line game where the player has to guess a randomly selected word within 10 attempts.
 The game provides a hint about the word, and the player can guess a letter at a time.
 If the guessed letter is present in the word, the game reveals its position(s) in the word; otherwise, the game keeps track of the wrong guesses.
 The game ends if the player guesses the entire word correctly within 10 attempts or runs out of attempts.

-# Usage
-- The game will provide a hint about the word.
-- The player has to guess a letter at a time and press Enter.
+## How to Play

+1.  **Introduction**: Upon starting the game, you'll be greeted with an introduction and a hint about the word to be guessed.
+2.  **Guessing**: You have 10 attempts to guess the word correctly.
+Input a letter to make your guess.
-- If the guessed letter is present in the word, the game will reveal its position(s) in the word.
+3.  **Feedback**: If your guessed letter is correct, it will reveal its positions in the word.
+If it's wrong, it'll be added to the wrong guesses list.
-- If the guessed letter is not present in the word, the game will keep track of the wrong guesses.
-- The game ends if the player guesses the entire word correctly within 10 attempts or runs out of attempts.
+4.  **Win or Lose**: The game continues until you correctly guess the word or run out of attempts.
-- The player can play the game again by running the python word_guessing_game.py command again.

-# Example
+## Example
 ```        ---Word Guessing Game---
 You have 10 attempts to guess the word correctly.
 Hint: It is red in color!